-Create a database table to store hotel details
+Create a MySQL table to store hotel details

 We will create a table named 'hotels' in a MySQL database.
 The table structure is given below: